sid-jpg/sid-jpg/README.md

 - 👋 Hi, I’m @sid-jpg
-- 👀 I’m interested in UI/UX designs, Cybersecurity, Front-end Developing & Blockchain.
+- 👀 I’m interested in Cybersecurity, Back-end Developing & Cryptography.
-- 🌱 I’m currently learning C & C++
+- 🌱 I’m currently learning C, C++ & Java

 <!---
 sid-jpg/sid-jpg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.